MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ns-sidebandaudio-_sidebandaudio_endpoint_descriptor.md

 # _SIDEBANDAUDIO_ENDPOINT_DESCRIPTOR structure

 ## -description
+Describes the characteristics of the audio Endpoint driver.
+This information does not change while the interface is enabled but can change while disabled.

 ## -struct-fields

 ### -field CbSize
+Size of Descriptor including storage for UNICODE_STRING and any additional data.

 ### -field ContainerId
+Pnp Container ID for connected device.

 ### -field Category
+ KSPIN_DESCRIPTOR.Category to indicate form factor e.g. KSNODETYPE_HEADSET_MICROPHONE.

 ### -field Direction
+ Indicates render/capture.

 ### -field Capabilities
+ Capabilities of the endpoint like (mute, volume, sidetone, etc.).

 ### -field FriendlyName
+Storage for friendly name is attached after descriptor and is included in cbSize.

 ### -field VolumePropertyValuesSize
+Size of data returned by IOCTL_SBAUD_GET_VOLUMEPROPERTYVALUES.

 ### -field SidetoneVolumePropertyValueSize
+Size of data returned by IOCTL_SBAUD_GET_SIDETONE_VOLUMEPROPERTYVALUES.

 ## -remarks

 ## -see-also